-The above table shows the annual normal retirement benefits which, absent the maximum benefit limitations (the "Benefit Limitations") imposed by Section 415(b) of the Internal Revenue Code of 1986,
+The above table shows the annual normal retirement benefits which, absent the maximum benefit limitations (the "Benefit Limitations") imposed by Section 415(b) of the Internal Revenue Code of 1986, as amended (the "Code"), would be payable pursuant to the Pension Plan upon retirement at age 65 (based upon the 2003 social security integration level under the Pension Plan), pursuant to a straight life annuity option, for employees in the compensation ranges specified and under various assumptions with respect to average final annual compensation and years of credited services.

-In general, the Benefit Limitations limit the annual retirement benefits that may be paid pursuant to the Pension Plan to \$160,000 (subject to further cost-of-living increases promulgated by the United States Secretary of the Treasury).
+In general, the Benefit Limitations limit the annual retirement benefits that may be paid pursuant to the Pension Plan to \$160,000 (subject to further cost-ofliving increases promulgated by the United States Secretary of the Treasury).
 The Company supplements payments under the Pension Plan with direct pension payments equal to the amount, if any, by which the benefits that otherwise would be payable under the Pension Plan exceed the benefits that are permitted to be paid under the Benefit Limitations.
 Annual normal retirement benefits are computed at the rate of 1% of average final annual compensation up to the applicable social security integration level plus 1.25% of average final annual compensation in excess of the social security integration level, multiplied by the employee's years of credited service.
 An employee's benefits are actuarially adjusted if paid in a form other than a life annuity.